aramk/crayon-syntax-highlighter/readme.txt

     * Prevented using is_admin() as a security query.
     * Removed the ability to load files from the filesystem due to security vulnerabilities.
 Ensure all URLs are publicly accessible.
+    * Fixed a bug causing tags to be removed in some cases.

 = 2.6.10 =
 * ADDED: